 Bird Droppings August 8, 2013

-I am always searching for the ends of a bell-shaped curve
+Searching for the ends of a bell shaped curve

 “Tell me what gives a man or woman their greatest pleasure and I’ll tell you their philosophy of life.”
 Dale Carnegie

-In the days leading up to the last Democratic and Republican conventions, I realize how much I do not like politics.
-Political promises the flip-flopping that each candidate says the others do falls right into the idea that by definition politics are lies.
-Simply words were spoken to get elected, and as I look at the words of Carnegie maybe, we should find a simpler way to decide on a candidate.
-Look to where the largest donors are and what dollar amount is provided, and that is where that politician’s philosophy is.
+In the days leading up to the last Democratic and Republican conventions I realize how much I really do not like politics.
+Political promises the flip flopping that each candidate says the others do, falls right into the idea that literally by definition politics are lies.
+Simply words spoken to get elected and as I look at the words of Carnegie maybe we should find a simpler way to decide on a candidate.
+Look to where the largest donors are and what dollar amount is provided and that is where hat politician’s philosophy is.